josecamachop/MEDA-Toolbox/GUI/Examples/README.txt

-﻿MEDA Toolbox for its use in MATLAB.
+ï»¿MEDA Toolbox for its use in MATLAB.

-Codified by: José Camacho Páez.
+Codified by: JosÃ© Camacho PÃ¡ez.
-GUI by: Elena Jiménez Mañas
+GUI by: Elena JimÃ©nez MaÃ±as
 Version: 2.1
 Last modification of this document: 14/Jul/13